Topographic Land Survey Software | Autodesk

 Autodesk’s infrastructure design software simplifies the identification and mapping of terrain features of a project area.

-Topographic land surveys are an important component for carriageways, bridges, housing, buildings or other construction projects.
-The surface features and terrain that are mapped in a topographic land survey allow architects, engineers and builders to understand how the site will affect design and construction.
+Topographic land surveys are an important component for roadways, bridges, housing, buildings, or other construction projects.
+The surface features and terrain that are mapped in a topographic land survey allow architects, engineers, and builders to understand how the site will impact design and construction.
 It enables them to make better planning decisions before ever breaking ground.

 The Architecture, Engineering and Construction (AEC) Collection simplifies topographic survey mapping to generate more accurate existing site conditions models that can be integrated with intelligent, 3D model-based design workflows to enhance efficiencies and design quality.

-Survey projects advance in organised stages.
-For effective project workflow, data must be collected, managed and distributed to appropriate teams.
+Survey projects advance in organized stages.
+For effective project workflow, data must be collected, managed, and distributed to appropriate teams.
 The Autodesk AEC Collection helps streamline the topographic survey phase and effectively integrate it into the project workflow.

 Create unified control points on models and site elements, then bring model accuracy to the field for more accurate layout processes.
 Improved field layout improves the entire construction planning process.

 Autodesk’s model-based design approach in topographic survey software delivers accurate data that is quickly processed for automated production drafting.
-Streamlining your construction site surveys reduces your overall project timeline.
+Streamlining your jobsite surveys reduces your overall project timeline.

-Digital mapping delivers an integrated framework in which to collect, manage, visualise and analyse field data.
-You'll be able to share data easily with other vendors or decision-makers, for improved workflow.
+Digital mapping delivers an integrated framework in which to collect, manage, visualize, and analyze field data.
+You’ll be able to easily share data with other vendors or decision-makers, for improved workflow.

 See how Autodesk’s robust and scalable AEC Collection streamlines topographic mapping workflow and brings more efficiency to design projects.